techidaily/site-screen-capture/source/_posts/updated-navigating-name-change-in-google-meet-laptopmobile-for-2024.md

 * You might want to use your middle name.
 * You would like to allow someone else to connect your Google account for a video meeting.

-## Frequently Asked Questions about Changing Name on Google Meet

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wy0uYNNdMDM?si=5ir7EHlr0CkpcYOT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Frequently Asked Questions about Changing Name on Google Meet

 ### 1\.
 Can I Change My Name During a Meeting in Google Meet?